lmouline/greycat/doc/tasks.md

 > Why a (task/traversal/promise) API ?

-The manipulation of Many World Graph through asynchronous API allows to express high performance code without no compromise on abstraction.
-HOWEVER this can also leads to the well known [CallBack Hell](http://callbackhell.com/), that damage both the readability and code reusability due to encapsulated callbacks.
-In order to avoid this, novel APIs use a concept of Promise also called Traversal or Future in Java.
-The common goal of these approach is the chaining of reusable elements that can be shared to avoid repeated error prone code.
-Finally to reach it's performance objectives, MWG api use a `.free()` method that has to be called once node will not be used anymore.
-The Task API also handle this problem to avoid coding with malloc/free api...
+Manipulating the Many World Graph through an asynchronous API allows to write blazing-fast code without compromising on abstraction.
+Asynchronous code often leads to what is known as [CallBack Hell](http://callbackhell.com/), that damage both the readability and code reusability due to encapsulated callbacks.
+To overcome this, modern libraries and APIs provide Promises and/or Futures.
+The common goal of these approaches is chaining of reusable elements that can be shared in order to avoid repeated error prone code.
+Finally, to reach its performance objectives, MWGs API use a `.free()` method that has to be called once a node will not be used anymore.
+The Task API also handle this problem to avoid coding with malloc/free-like API...

 # Running example